Joule thief: Operation

 The circuit works by rapidly switching the transistor.
 Initially, current begins to flow through the resistor, secondary winding, and base-emitter junction (see diagram) which causes the transistor to begin conducting collector current through the primary winding.
 Since the two windings are connected in opposing directions, this induces a voltage in the secondary winding which is positive (due to the winding polarity, see dot convention) which turns the transistor on with higher bias.
-This self-stroking/positive-feedback process almost instantly turns the transistor on as hard as possible (putting it in the saturation region), making the collector-emitter path look like essentially a closed switch (since V_{CE} will be only about 0.1 volts, assuming that the base current is high enough).
+This self-stoking/positive-feedback process almost instantly turns the transistor on as hard as possible (putting it in the saturation region), making the collector-emitter path look like essentially a closed switch (since V_{CE} will be only about 0.1 volts, assuming that the base current is high enough).
 With the primary winding effectively across the battery, the current increases at a rate proportional to the supply voltage divided by the inductance.
 Transistor switch-off takes place by different mechanisms dependent upon supply voltage.
 The gain of a transistor is not linear with V_{CE}.
 At low supply voltages (typically 0.75 V and below) the transistor requires a larger base current to maintain saturation as the collector current increases.
-Hence, when it reaches a critical collector current, the base drive available becomes insufficient and the transistor starts to pinch off and the previously described positive feedback action occurs turning it hard off.
+Hence, when it reaches a critical collector current, the base drive available becomes insufficient; the transistor starts to pinch off; and the previously described positive feedback action occurs, turning it hard off.
 To summarize, once the current in the coils stops increasing for any reason, the transistor goes into the cutoff region (and opens the collector-emitter "switch").
 The magnetic field collapses, inducing however much voltage is necessary to make the load conduct, or for the secondary-winding current to find some other path.
 When the field is back to zero, the whole sequence repeats; with the battery ramping-up the primary-winding current until the transistor switches on.
 If the load on the circuit is very small the rate of rise and ultimate voltage at the collector is limited only by stray capacitances, and may rise to more than 100 times the supply voltage.
 For this reason, it is imperative that a load is always connected so that the transistor is not damaged.
 Because V_{CE} is mirrored back to the secondary, failure of the transistor due to a small load will occur through the reverse V_{BE} limit for the transistor being exceeded (this occurs at a much lower value than V_{CE}max).
 The transistor dissipates very little energy, even at high oscillating frequencies, because it spends most of its time in the fully on or fully off state, so either voltage over or current through the transistor is zero, thus minimizing the switching losses.